 The liver is your body’s superhero.
-It does not get as much credit as the heart or the brain, but we wanted to give credit where credit is due.
-And after the recent bout of holidays we’ve just experienced, your liver may be in need of some TLC.
+It does not get as much attention as the heart or the brain, but we wanted to give credit where credit is due.

 Your liver is the largest organ in the body, and has about 500 important jobs to do.
 It removes all toxins from your body, clears medication from your body and metabolizes all your food.
 It also adjusts cholesterol levels, builds proteins, and makes bile, stores sugar for when you really need it, and regulates hormone levels1.
 As you can see, the liver wears many hats!
 To keep it running smoothly and efficiently, a liver cleansing/detox every once in a while is beneficial.
 By the time you finish this article, you will be an expert in what you can do to keep your liver healthy, and how to detox it.